 Lara Exploration Ltd. (the "Company" or "Lara") was incorporated under the British Columbia Business Corporations Act on March 31, 2003.
-The Company's principal business activities are the acquisition, exploration and development of mineral properties in South America, currently with exploration and evaluation properties in Brazil and Peru.
-These consolidated financial statements of the Company as at and for the years ended December 31, 2018 and 2017 are comprised of the Company and its subsidiaries.
+The Company's principal business activities are the acquisition, exploration, and development of mineral properties in South America, currently with exploration and evaluation properties in Brazil and Peru.
+These consolidated financial statements of the Company as at and for the years ended December 31, 2019 and 2018 are comprised of the Company and its subsidiaries.
 The Company's common shares are listed on the TSX Venture Exchange under the symbol of "LRA".
+The Company's address is #501 - 543 Granville Street, Vancouver, BC.